gwastro/pycbc/docs/workflow/segments.rst

 This module will generate science segments and any appropriate veto segments and combine these together to identify a set of segments to be used in the analysis.
 The various files will also be returned for later use in the analysis (ie. for vetoing triggers with data-quality vetoes).
-The module also supports generating cumulative and multiple-detector veto files for easy use with ligolw_thinca and pipedown.
 If other workflows require similar combined files these can be added on request.

 =======
 Usage